yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 661c6dd59d78b97f8142d67eff6b1d58fbbd42247900241e08f46abdbad19f06
 ```

-You can check list of containers running now in your host machine and identify the container ID corresonding to fastqc container
+You can check the list of containers running in your host machine and identify `container ID` corresonding to `fastqc` container

-Step into the fastqc container by executing a bash inside the container:
+Step into `fastqc` container by executing a bash inside the container:

 ```bash
 docker exec -it <container id> bash